AlexGithub777/BAP---Project/Development/installation_guide.md

 http://localhost:3000
 ```

-Click or open this link in your browser to access the application.
+`Ctrl + Click` or open this link in your browser to access the application.
 You can create an account and log in.

 ### 10. Troubleshooting